Eating Vegan in Taiwan

 Google Maps is used widely by Taiwanese people, so there’s a lot of reviews for most places.
 It’s also the most accurate resource I’ve found for determining whether a business in still in operation.

 You may want to use Happy Cow.
-From what I can tell, Happy Cow is mostly updated by English-speaking people who don’t live here long, so it’s often out of date, with many listings for places that are closed, while missing many great options.
+From what I can tell, Happy Cow is mostly updated by English-speaking people, most of whom are here for relatively short periods of time, so it’s often out of date, with many listings for places that are closed, while missing many great options.
 I would recommend that you always look a place up on Google Maps to confirm that it still exists before going there.
 Happy Cow is also often wrong about vegetarian versus vegan.

 If you Google for “vegan food in Taiwan” you’ll find a lot of blog posts.
 Again, these are often quite out of date.
 Confirm that the places mentioned still exist before going there!